Discrete time crystal order in spin chains enabled by Floquet flat bands: Stability and Rigidity of the FB-DTC

 \section{Stability and Rigidity of the FB-DTC}

 In the preceding sections, we demonstrated the emergence of the DTC phase stabilized with Floquet flat-bands, provided that the spins and the underlying system are prepared under ideal conditions.
-These conditions include the absence of spin rotational errors (\textit{i.e.}, $\varepsilon_r = 0$), a DTC drive that is tuned to perform the spin-flip operations, a perfectly two-toned exact flat-band protocol, and the exclusive presence of nearest-neighbor spin-spin interactions with coupling strength ($\lambda_0 J = 0.18$) as specified in Eq.~\eqref{eq:fb_t}.
+These conditions include the absence of spin rotational errors (i.e., $\varepsilon_r = 0$), a DTC drive that is tuned to perform the spin-flip operations, a perfectly two-toned exact flat-band protocol, and the exclusive presence of nearest-neighbor spin-spin interactions with coupling strength ($\lambda_0 J = 0.18$) as specified in Eq.~\eqref{eq:fb_t}.
 To evaluate the robustness of the proposed model under more realistic scenarios, we now simulate deviations from these ideal conditions and investigate the stability of the DTC phase.

 We begin by investigating the stability of the DTC phase with respect to variations in the \emph{spin-spin interaction strength} that range from very small to relatively large values.
-Numerical simulations are performed for different values of $\lambda_0 J\in [0.01, 1]$, while keeping all other parameters consistent with those outlined in Sect.~\ref{sec:model}, specifically $\omega = 20$, $\varepsilon_r = 0$, $h_z = 1$, $\omega_0 = 0$, $\omega_1 = \lambda_0 J/2$, and $\lambda_s = \omega/2 =10$.
-The temporal evolution of magnetization is computed and presented in Fig.~\ref{fig:dtc_magnetization_lambda0}(a1-a2).
+Numerical simulations are performed for different values of $\lambda_0 J\in [0.01, 1]$, while keeping all other parameters consistent with those outlined in Sec.~\ref{sec:model}, specifically $\omega = 20$, $\varepsilon_r = 0$, $h_z = 1$, $\omega_0 = 0$, $\omega_1 = \lambda_0 J/2$, and $\lambda_s = \omega/2 =10$.
+The temporal evolution of parity-adjusted magnetization order parameter, defined as $\displaystyle Z(nT) \equiv (-1)^n \expval{\hat{\sigma}^z}{\psi(nT)}=(-1)^n \langle \hat{\sigma}^z (nT) \rangle$ is computed and presented in Fig.~\ref{fig:dtc_magnetization_lambda0}.
 The results reveal that the 2T-DTC phase emerges robustly across the entire range of spin-spin interaction strengths and remains stable over extended timescales.
 This highlights the resilience of the DTC phase to variations in spin-spin interaction strength and underscores the effectiveness of the flat-band protocol in suppressing ETH~\cite{Deutsch_1991,Srednicki_1994,Rahaman_2024_prb,tista2025}.

 Furthermore, we have investigated the stability of the DTC phase across various \emph{spin-spin interaction ranges}, characterized by the power-law decay form $J_{ij} = J/|i-j|^\beta$ for the $(i,j)^{th}$ spin-pair.
 Here, the flat-band Hamiltonian is modified from the paradigmatic example in Eq.~\eqref{eq:fb_t} to